 You’re 21 weeks pregnant!

-You may start to have to make modifications to how you sit down, stand up and do other physical activities.
+You may start feeling your centre of gravity shift as your belly begins to grow.
+You may start to have to start changing the way you sit down, stand up and do other physical activities.

 21 Weeks Pregnant – Your Body